Green Beans with Glazed Pearl Onions

 - 1

-Preheat oven to 400°F. Put a pot of water on the cooktop and bring to boil while working on the onion part of the recipe.
+Preheat oven to 400°F. Put a pot of water on cooktop and bring to boil while working on the onion part of the recipe.

 - 2